Images and film – copyright and consent

 GDPR and consent from people who are photographed or filmed

-On 25 May 2018, a new law will take effect: the General Data Protection Regulation, or GDPR, as it is commonly referred to within the EU.
+On 25 May 2018, a new law took effect: the General Data Protection Regulation, or GDPR, as it is commonly referred to within the EU.
 The information below may change as the law is interpreted.
 For current information, please contact the Swedish Data Protection Authority, and Lund University’s project team working on drawing up guidelines.

 More information about what the GDPR entails